jgaeddert/liquid-dsp/README.md

 ### License ###

 liquid projects are released under the X11/MIT license.
-Short version: this code is copyrighted to me (Joseph D. Gaeddert), I give you permission to do what you wantever you want with it except remove my name from the credits.
+Short version: this code is copyrighted to me (Joseph D. Gaeddert), I give you permission to do wantever you want with it except remove my name from the credits.
 See the LICENSE file or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT) for specific terms.